Penny Ford: 1984–1988: Career beginnings

 Following a stint as a Gap Band backing vocalist, Ford released an album entitled Pennye in 1984, and two singles from the album made the UK Singles Chart: "Change Your Wicked Ways", which reached No. 76, and "Dangerous", which reached No. 43.
 In 1986, Ford replaced Lorena Shelby as the lead singer of Klymaxx.
-After a year on the road, Ford joined The S.O.S.
+After a year on the road, Ford joined the S.O.S.
 Band for a six-month stint, including recording "It's Time to Move" for the Police Academy soundtrack.
 In 1988, Ford became friends with fellow vocalist Chaka Khan while singing background vocals on "Our Day Will Come", a duet with Edwin Starr.
 She also toured as a background vocalist for Khan's European Tour in 1988.

 1989–1991: Snap!

 During a trip to Germany in late 1989, Ford was asked to substitute for Chaka Khan when she couldn't make it to a recording session.
-The session was for the recording of an album for a new electronic dance group being put together called Snap!.
-The original line-up for the group consisted of Ford, rapper Turbo B, and producers Michael Münzing & Luca Anzilotti.
-In early 1990, the group released their debut single "The Power", which immediately became an international, hit selling over a million copies in America.
+The session was for the recording of an album for a new electronic dance group being put together called Snap!
+The original lineup for the group consisted of Ford, rapper Turbo B, and producers Michael Münzing & Luca Anzilotti.
+In early 1990, the group released their debut single, "The Power", which immediately became an international hit, selling over a million copies in America.

-In May 1990, Snap! released their debut album World Power.
-The album reached number seven on Germany's Media Control Charts, number 25 on Australia's ARIA Charts, number four on the Ö3 Austria Top 40, number 20 on the Topplistan chart in Sweden, number four on the Swiss Music Charts, number 10 on the UK Albums Chart, and number 30 on the US Billboard 200 chart.
+In May 1990, Snap! released their debut album, World Power.
+It reached number seven on Germany's Media Control Charts, number 25 on Australia's ARIA Charts, number four on the Ö3 Austria Top 40, number 20 on the Topplistan chart in Sweden, number four on the Swiss Music Charts, number 10 on the UK Albums Chart, and number 30 on the US Billboard 200 chart.
 Although it did not chart on the Dutch MegaCharts, it earned gold certification from the NVPI, for sales in excess of 60,000 copies in the Netherlands.
 World Power has also been certified gold in Australia, Austria, Sweden, the United Kingdom, and the United States, while it has received platinum certifications in both Germany and Switzerland.

-The group's second single Ooops Up also became an international success, peaking in the top-ten position on many charts.
+The group's second single, "Ooops Up", also became an international success, peaking in the top-ten position on many charts.
 The single also earned a gold certification, selling over 500,000 copies in America.
 Their success continued with the singles "Cult of Snap" and "Mary Had a Little Boy", and an international tour.
 After the tour, the group began working on their second album.
-Ford took on a lesser role and only wrote two songs ("Colour of Love" and "See the Light"), which were recorded by replacement member Thea Austin as Ford chose to leave the group in 1991.
+Ford took on a lesser role and only wrote two songs, "Colour of Love" and "See the Light", which were recorded by replacement members Thea Austin and Niki Haris, as Ford chose to leave the group in 1991.